programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 {'language': 'ru', 'score': 0.7142842829707301}
 ```

 As expected, we got similar results with spaCy.
-Note that the confidence score (printed after the language guess) is far lower for the multilingual sentence, given that it contains more than one language.
+Note that the confidence score (printed after the language guess) is far lower for the multilingual sentence.

 Now let's try Stanza, which has a built-in language identifier: